Benawi/React-Bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- We would like to thank Microverse program for providing us this great chance.
+- We would like to thank the Microverse program for providing us with this great chance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>